 Your Rights if Negligence Resulted in Premature Birth or Birth Injuries

-At Brown & Brothers, we love providing our readers with helpful, real-life information.
+At Birth Injury Guide, we love providing our readers with helpful, real-life information.
 Our goal is to provide hope to families across the U.S. and help them understand their legal rights.
 In terms of premature birth, we frequently review cases involving a complex web of factors contributing to the birth, such as:

 - Maternal conditions like diabetes, high blood pressure (hypertension), or infections

 - Maternal history of premature births, abortions (spontaneous or elective), or back-to-back pregnancies

 Sometimes complications and health concerns are unavoidable, but in those times proper care and treatment is critical to ensuring the health of you and your child.
 Many cases of premature birth involving birth injuries to the mother or child are the result of factors, such as:

 - Improper monitoring of maternal or fetal health